DmytroLopushanskyy/microservices-interaction/README.md

 ./bin/kafka-topics.sh --zookeeper 127.0.0.1:2181 --topic messages --create --partitions 3 --replication-factor 1
 ```

-After that, three logging service and two messages services have been launched.
+After that, three logging services and two messages services have been launched.

 To start messages service, the following command needs to be used:
 ```